I’ve always been the type of person who puts energy and effort into what I want.

 This is a tough one.
 Accepting what seems like defeat in the face of what we desire can be really hard.
 We can try to take solace in the old adage “what’s meant to be will find a way”, and believe that what is meant for us will come in another form.
 The bottom line is until we’re ready to embody the truth that something isn’t going to work out the way we want, there is little comfort we can find anywhere.

 We can try to put our energy and attention into something else.
 I know, I know, that old chestnut.
 Seems simple, right?
 It’s hard, I realize.
 But do anything; something fun or distracting that will take your mind of the thing.
 I like to work with my hands or do something active.
-I build furniture, create art, take photography, jog, do yoga, bake something.
+I build furniture, create art, take photography, garden, do yoga, bake something, or take my dog for a walk.
 Get out of your mind for awhile and into your body.
 Take some time to heal from the unmanifested desire.
 It’s not going to happen all at once, but little by little.

 I’m the kind of person when if I’m done, I’m done.
 It takes me awhile to get there sometimes, but when I finally feel in my gut that something is pointless, I’m out.
 Oh, I’ve tried everything up to that point.
 But sometimes you have to throw in the towel and say to hell with it.